flimflam-austin/hugo-cms-test/content/quick_reads/20200219-over-or-under-the-latest-from-the-southern-border/index.md

       numbers from prior recent years.

-      In fact, on average, roughly **30,000** people were apprehended or deemed inadmissable on the southwest border each month between 2015-2018.
+      In fact, on average, roughly**30,000** people were apprehended or deemed inadmissable on the southwest border each month between 2015-2018.
 In 2019, the monthly average more than doubled.
     _key: a6c2d266dc77
   - order: 4
+    useCheckmark: false
     body: >-
       “We’ve seen eight straight months of decline, but as we see from the seizure of the longest-ever tunnel between the U.S. and Mexico and